Code360In/katacoda-scenarios-16/k8s-Logs/step1.md

-kubectl logs --previous # print the logs for the previous instance of the container kubectl logs -c # print the logs of this container kubectl logs -l #  print logs from all containers in pods defined by label kubectl get events --sort-by=’.metadata.creationTimestamp’ # print all events in chronological order kubectl describe pod  # print pod details like status or recent events
+kubectl logs --previous # print the logs for the previous instance of the container kubectl logs -c # print the logs of this container kubectl logs -l #  print logs from all containers in pods defined by label kubectl get events --sort-by='.metadata.creationTimestamp' # print all events in chronological order kubectl describe pod  # print pod details like status or recent events

 </pre>